fazzy12/requirement-analysis/README.md

 6. **Scope Management**: Helps prevent scope creep by clearly defining project boundaries

 The process typically involves gathering requirements from stakeholders, analyzing them for completeness and consistency, prioritizing needs, and documenting them in a clear, unambiguous manner that can be understood by both technical and non-technical audiences.

+## Why is Requirement Analysis Important?

+Requirement Analysis is crucial in the SDLC for several key reasons:

+1. **Prevents Costly Errors and Rework**
+   Identifying and clarifying requirements early helps avoid misunderstandings that could lead to expensive changes later in development.
+Fixing errors during requirements phase is significantly cheaper than during coding or testing phases.

+2. **Ensures Stakeholder Alignment**
+   It serves as a communication bridge between business stakeholders and technical teams, ensuring everyone has a shared understanding of what needs to be built and why.
+This alignment reduces conflicts and ensures the final product meets business objectives.

+3. **Forms the Foundation for Quality Assurance** Well-defined requirements provide the basis for creating comprehensive test cases and acceptance criteria.
+This ensures the developed software can be properly validated against agreed-upon standards and user expectations.

+4. **Manages Project Scope Effectively**
+   Clear requirements help prevent scope creep by establishing defined boundaries for the project.
+This enables better project planning, resource allocation, and timeline estimation.

+5. **Enhances User Satisfaction**
+   By thoroughly understanding and documenting user needs, requirement analysis ensures the final product will actually solve the problems it was intended to address, leading to higher user adoption and satisfaction.